kshantilal001/road-accident-analysis-india/README.md

 # road-accident-analysis-india
-# 🚧 Statistical Analysis of Road Accidents in India
+# Statistical Analysis of Road Accidents in India

-## 📌 Overview
+## Overview
 This project analyses road accident data from India to identify key factors influencing accident rates and predict future trends using statistical modelling techniques.

 The goal is to generate data-driven insights that can support road safety improvements and policy decisions.

 ---

-## 🛠️ Tools & Technologies
+## Tools & Technologies used
 - Minitab
 - Microsoft Excel
 - Statistical Methods: